Before the Rovers...

-by Chris Ingui - Executive Director / Founding Member
+by Chris Ingui - Founding Member

 To be romantic… it started on “The Mountain.”

-Looking up at the mountain I heard the rhythm of steel striking steel and the occasional shout of the strange words “tension!” and “slack!” erupting from the canopy of oak trees.
+Looking up at the mountain I heard the rhythm of steel striking steel and the occasional shout of the strange words “tension!” and “slack!” erupting from the canopy of trees.
 No trails existed where the sounds were coming from, they were emerging from the middle of the forest.

 Scrambling up the mountain with the rest of the volunteers on orientation day, we came upon on a lone trail builder nestled away in the middle of the boulder field.
 It seemed so odd to run into anybody that my mind struggled to understand what was happening.

 Nevertheless, there he was, one person, shaping a little order in the chaos of rock around him.
 The effect set in quick; while seemingly impossible, it was actually happening; he was building a staircase made entirely of stone.
-As I began to acclimate to the sight I took note of several steps that had already been set and the many more that were stacked nearby.
-Looking up I could see what appeared to be a zip line strung between the trees with other workers in the distance uphill getting the next stone ready to fly down the mountains steep and rugged face.
+As I began to acclimatize to the sight I took note of several steps that had already been set and many more that were stacked nearby.
+Looking up I could see what appeared to be a zip line strung between the trees with other builders in the distance getting the next stone ready to fly down the mountains steep and rugged face.

 Taking note of the volunteers that had entered the site, work gradually slowed and the crew members emerged from various parts of forest to introduce themselves and the project.
-Many questions and explanations were exchanged on our tour up the mountain that day but one exchange sticks with me to this day.
+Many questions and explanations were exchanged on our tour up the mountain that day but one exchange resonates with me to this day.

 "How did you get into this line work?"
 Someone asked.